diegojromerolopez/djbdd/README.md

 ### How can I import this project to my IDE? ###
 I've used Netbeans (yeah, I know it is ancient but works for me).
 You should be able to open with whatever IDE you use.

+### Can I use this library in Java5 or Java6? ###
+No. I'm afraid weak references were included in Java7 so, I'm sorry but no, you can't.

 ### Are there some code examples? ###
 I'm working on that.
 Give some time.